avikgna/report_handling_system/README.md

 ### 3. Set up environment variables

-Create a .env file in your root directory to store secrets.
+Create a .env file in your root directory to store secrets for database URL and NextAuthJS token.
 In order to use the system locally you will need to generate and store a next Auth Secret.

 Generate the next auth secret using: